AQI: Dhaka’s air shows improvement | The Asian Age Online, Bangladesh

-The quality of Dhaka’s air showed signs of improvement on Wednesday morning.
+Dhaka’s air quality showed signs of improvement for the third consecutive day on Friday morning.

-It was categorised as ‘moderate’ and ranked 14th worst in the Air Quality Index with an AQI score of 85 at 09:07 am.
+It was categorised as ‘moderate’ and ranked 14th worst in the AQI index.

 However, there may be risks for some people, particularly those who are unusually sensitive to air pollution.

-India’s Delhi, Indonesia’s Jakarta and Pakistan’s Lahore occupied the first three spots in the list of cities with the worst air quality with AQI scores of 159, 154 and 146 respectively.
+India’s Delhi and Chaina’s Shenyang and Pakistan’s Lahore occupied the first three spots in the list of cities with the worst air quality with AQI scores of 159, 157 and 156 respectively.

 The AQI, an index for reporting daily air quality, informs people how clean or polluted the air of a certain city is, and what associated health effects might be a concern for them.